practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 So, one may have to wait for a Valgrind fix here.

-It also shows that above test results and my conclusions from them have to be taken with a grain of salt.
+It also shows that above test results and my conclusions have to be taken with a grain of salt.

 <br/>